oiv-an/Voice/README.md

 *   **Clipboard:** Automatic copying and pasting of recognized text.

 ## Changelog

+### v2.2.2
+*   **Empty input / placeholder:** If recognition returns empty text, the app shows “To be continued...”.
+If the LLM returns exactly “To be continued...”, it is replaced with “.” to avoid polluting the pasted output.

 ### v2.2.1
 *   **Freeze Fix:** Fixed a critical bug that caused the application to freeze when quickly pressing hotkeys (Ctrl+Win) or their combinations.
 Optimized recording and processing threads.